s1abb/SimioUnrealEngineLiveLinkConnector/docs/Architecture.md

 4. Element.Initialize() triggers first P/Invoke call
 5. .NET Framework loads `UnrealLiveLink.Native.dll` from same directory
 6. Native DLL dynamically loads Unreal dependencies (must be in same folder)
-7. Native DLL initializes LiveLink Message Bus source
+7. Native DLL initializes via GEngineLoop.PreInit (first time only)
+8. Subsequent runs bypass GEngineLoop initialization (static flag optimization)

 **Dependency Management (Critical):**
 > "copying just the dll may not be enough.
 There may be other dependencies that need to be copied such as the tbbmalloc.dll" - Reference Project Warning